Tierra de Oro Laboratory

 Maintenance of scent glands is costly, so E. obscura should either use more metabolic energy than the undefended P. elatus and S. rimata, or devote less energy to other aspects of fitness.
 Based on respirometry across a range of temperatures it would appear that all three species use the same amount of energy per unit time, but the Asidini have much higher survival at elevated temperatures.

 This is a nice partial story, but I need to know more about possible mechanisms.
-Two sets of experiments would be very ,helpful in completing this part of the story.
+Two sets of experiments would be very helpful in completing this part of the story.

 • Testing survival across a full range of temperatures.
 I have only tested up to 40C, which is semi-lethal to Eleodes but does not strongly affect P. elatus or S. rimata.
 Although I am no fond of the idea, I need to test up to a temperature that is 100% lethal in order to have a complete picture of thermal resilience.